-To correct this:
+To correct this for Windows 8.1 and 10:

-- 1. Open Device Manager. - Find the correct reader for your card in Smart Card Readers.
-You can find this by the reader reference when viewing this in Erase Card. - 3.
-Right-click, then from the pop-up menu click Uninstall. - 4.
-Confirm the uninstallation of drivers and so on.
+- Open Device Manager. - Find the correct reader for your card in Smart Card Readers.
+You can find this by the reader reference when viewing this in Erase Card. - Right-click, then from the pop-up menu click Uninstall. - Confirm the uninstallation of drivers and so on.